Skip to main content

 • Passport-style photos of you and your spouse

-• A copy of all annulment decrees, divorce decrees, death certificates, or other documents demonstrating that all previous marriages entered by you and your foreign national spouse were terminated
+• A copy of all annulment decrees, divorce decrees, death certificates, or other documents demonstrating that all previous marriages entered into by you and your foreign national spouse were terminated

-• Evidence of all legal name changes of you and your spouse.
+• Evidence of all legal name changes of you and your spouse

 Can My Child or Spouse Come to the U.S. While the Petition is Pending?

 K-4 nonimmigrant visa will allow your child to go to the U.S. to live, go to school, or work pending their immigration application.
-But, a K-3 visa for your spouse will allow them to come to the U.S. to live and work while awaiting their permanent resident status.
+But a K-3 visa for your spouse will allow them to come to the U.S. to live and work while awaiting their permanent resident status.

 U.S. immigration laws, such as the Immigration and Nationality Act (INA), are challenging to understand.
 Especially when navigating through the intricate rules of family-based immigration petitions involving your loved ones.
 There are also certain situations where you are eligible for the waiver of specific requirements.

-Although this guide offers a comprehensive overview for people trying to bring family members to the U.S., the requirements vary depending on each case.
-Talk to an immigration law attorney near you.
-They can help you understand the complexities of preference visa categories.
+Although this guide offers a comprehensive overview for people trying to bring family members to the U.S., the requirements vary by case.
+An immigration attorney can explain preference visa categories and how they apply to you.
+They can also provide other immigration services such as:

 Was this helpful?